howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 You'll start by learning the basics of how a GraphQL server works, simply by defining a [_GraphQL schema_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e) for the server and writing corresponding _resolver functions_.
 In the beginning, these resolvers will only work with data that's stored in-memory - so nothing will persist beyond the runtime of the server.

-Because nobody wants a server that's not able to store and persist data, you're going to add a database layer to it.
-The database layer is powered by [Prisma](https://www.prisma.io/) and will be connected to your GraphQL server via the [Prisma client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/api#overview).
+Nobody wants a server that's not able to store and persist data, right?
+Not to worry!
+Next, you're going to add a database layer to the project.
+The database layer is powered by [Prisma](https://www.prisma.io/) and will be connected to your GraphQL server via [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/api#overview).

 Once you have the database connected, you are going to add more advanced features to the API.

 You'll start by implementing signup/login functionality that enables users to authenticate against the API.
 This will also allow you to check the permissions of your users for certain API operations.

-The next part of the tutorial is about adding realtime functionality to your API using GraphQL subscriptions.
+Next, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.

-Lastly, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.
+Finally, in a bonus section of the tutorial we will even cover adding realtime functionality to your API using GraphQL subscriptions.

 Let's get started 🚀